The Most Haunted Roads to take a Road Trip through in America (States P-W)

 Crawford Road Yorktown, VA - photo courtesy of WTKR.com

 This beautiful area with a unique historical architecture is also a place well-known by locals to be extremely haunted.
 It’s said that some go out of their way to avoid the route.
 Many do dare not take the road at night.
 One obstacle to get through is a creepy bridge.
 One story goes that a group of friends were driving down the road, listening to a new CD they had and having a good time reached the bridge and all of a sudden their car radio began to screech for about 10 seconds loudly.
 Once they passed the bridge, the noise stopped and their music kept playing along normally.

-A second and probably chillier story tells of a group of friends who were driving down the road late at night.
-Similar to the first account, everything had been fine until they went under the bridge.
-While driving, they felt as though they’d run something over.
-They got out of the car to check but nothing was there.
-Startled, they got back in and proceeded.
-All of a sudden, the windows in the car began to fog up, and hand prints could be seen making their way up their window from the outside.
-Shocked and confused they had no other alternative but to keep driving.
-Soon, they began to hear thuds around the car.
+Another freakier story tells of a group of friends who were driving down the road late at night.
+Again, everything had been fine until they went under the bridge.
+While driving, they felt as though they’d run something over, so they stopped and got out of the car to investigate, only to find that nothing was there.
+Startled, they got back in the car and proceeded to drive off.
+As they tried to, the windows in the car began to fog up.
+Not knowing what was happening, they all of a sudden started seeing hand prints on the hood of the car making their way up their window from the outside.
+Great confusion and terror came upon them and they had no other alternative but to keep driving and get the heck out of there, but just as soon as they took off, they began hearing thud sounds all around the car.

-First, they heard a thud at the top of the windshield, then at the top of the car, then the trunk.
-They figured either something had fallen on top of their car or something was trying to get in.
+First, they began hearing thud sounds at the top of the windshield, then the thuds made their way at the top of the car, then down toward the trunk.
+All they could rationalize was that either something had fallen on top of their car or something was trying to get in!
 After the thudding finally stopped, they heard a smearing sound at the back window.
 Whatever it was began to slide down until it fell off and hit the road.
-They got out and checked to see what it was, but nothing was there.
+They got out and checked to see what it was, but again, nothing was there.